Triumph slant-four engine: History

 In 1963 Triumph's Chief Engine Designer Lewis Dawtrey presented the results of his analysis of future engine technology trends and Triumph's anticipated needs.
 After evaluating rotary, horizontally opposed, V4 and V6 configurations Dawtrey recommended an OHC engine family composed of both Inline-4 and V8 engines that could be built with the same tooling.
 The new range would be built in capacities of 1.5 L to 3.0 L, allowing it to replace both the four-cylinder Standard SC and derivative Triumph I6 engines whose roots reached back to the Standard Eight of 1953.
 The recommendation was accepted and development began in-house at Triumph by a design team led by Dawtrey and Harry Webster.
 The initial model was to be a 1.5 L inline four.

-At about the same time Saab was working on a new 1.2 L inline four for their upcoming 99 model.
+At about the same time Saab was working on designing and building 55 hp 1.2-litre and 68 hp 1.5-litre prototype inline four engines for their upcoming 99 model.
 UK engineering and consultancy company Ricardo was involved in the Saab project and, while not directly involved in development of the slant-four, did have a general engine-development contract with Triumph and was aware of their progress.
 When Saab determined that developing their own engine would be too expensive and too risky, Ricardo put Saab into contact with Triumph.